alechenninger/blog/posts/stay_calm_stop_mocking.md

 // * <q>Also it's called unit testing for a reason, testing dependencies is a nono.</q>
 // * <q>The whole point of unit testing is that you are attempting to test a unit of functionality.</q>
 //
-// Both of these commenters are falling into the same trap: circular reasoning. _"You can't test
+// Both of these commenters are falling into the same circular trap: _"You can't test
 // dependencies in a unit test because unit tests don't test dependencies."_

 Let's back up.
 Why are we replacing collaborators with fakes or mocks or stubs or whatever in the